 - There are certain requirements before a person can qualify for an indexed universal life insurance.
 If you do not pass the requirements including level of income, you may not be able to qualify for a policy.

 - Not all policies are created equal.
 Depending on the insurance carrier, the interest rates ceiling and floor rates may vary and may not earn as you intend it to.
-Check the cap and floor rate, if these are suitable for your investment scheme.
+Check the cap and floor rate on indexed universal life polices, if these are suitable for your investment scheme.

 - The insurance portion deducts more expense charges that will means less difference for your cash value.
 Insurance expenses may increase over time.
 This means the insurance cost will increase.
 And when this is deducted to your premium, it leaves less money to be added to your cash value.
 In some cases, the expenses becomes too high that it will eat up all your premium or you end up paying premiums with your cash value.
 Consider these incremental costs; talk with a financial advisor and insurance agent on the possibilities of increasing costs of keeping the insurance over time.